astraw/stdeb/README.rst

 * Piotr Ożarowski for implementing dh_python2 support.
 * Nikita Burtsev for unicode tests and fixes
 * Mikołaj Siedlarek for a bugfix
+* Dirk Thomas for --force-x-python3-version and X-Python3-Version
+* Louis for Recommends3, Suggests3, Provides3 and Replaces3 support
+* kzwin for interop with virtualenv
 * GitHub_ for hosting services.
 * WebFaction_ (aka `python-hosting`_) for previous hosting services.
 * TravisCI_ for continuous integration